Splitting Line Patterns in Free Groups: Virtually Geometric Multiwords

-\begin{proposition} If there exists a Whitehead graph of $\multimot$ with a planar embedding such that the cyclic orderings of edges incident to inverse vertices are consistent, then $\multimot$ is geometric. \end{proposition} \begin{proof} Embed this Whitehead graph on the surface of a 3--ball.
-Blow up the vertices to discs, keeping the cyclic orientation of the edges intact.
-Identify inverse discs, preserving the ordering of incident edges.
-(Equivalently, attach 1--handles joining inverse disc pairs and continue the edges across the handles.)
-The result is a (possibly non-orientable) handlebody with embedded multicurve representing $\underline{w}$. \end{proof}
+\begin{proposition}[\cite{Cis65}] If there exists a Whitehead graph of $\multimot$ with a planar embedding such that the cyclic orderings of edges incident to inverse vertices are consistent (either the same or opposite), then $\multimot$ is geometric. \end{proposition}

-In fact, more than this is true.
+In fact, more is true.
 If a multiword is geometric then every minimal Whitehead graph of $\multimot$ has a planar embedding such that the cyclic orderings of edges incident to inverse vertices are consistent.

-Thus, there is an algorithm to determine geometricity.
-The Whitehead graph is finite, so it is possible to check every distinct embedding to see if there exists one that is planar and respects cyclic ordering around the vertices.
+Thus, there is an algorithm to determine geometricity: The Whitehead graph is finite, so it is possible to check by brute force to see if there exists a planar embedding that respects cyclic ordering around the vertices.